HRS4R and GEP

 Career prospects

-• ca. 1/3 of our employees are foreigners and every 4. our group leader is of non-Polish origin
+• ca. 1/3 of our employees are foreigners, and every fourth group leader is of non-Polish origin

 • 40% of our group leaders are under 45.